 WordPress is the most popular Content Management System (CMS) on the web.
-Used by more than 60 million websites, including 30.6% of the top 10 million websites as of April 2018 and trusted by businesses and organisations ranging from craftsmen to large multinationals such as Disney and Bloomberg and Sony Music.
+Used by more than 60 million websites, including almost a third of the top 10 million websites.
+It is trusted by businesses and organisations ranging from craftsmen to large multinationals such as Disney and Bloomberg and Sony Music.

 1. It is the world’s most popular Content Management System